J Felix

 2. HONORED GUESTS

 This approach works best when strong but familiar upsets disturb the balance of the mind.
 We welcome them as honored guests.
 When sadness, anger, or anxiety arise, we welcome them.
 We allow them in.
 We sit with them.
 They may be there to teach us something.
-Imagine, for example, a Nazi bureaucrat raised on racist propaganda feeling pangs of shame, sadness, or despair after learning of the atrocities committed by his government.
+Imagine, for example, a Nazi bureaucrat raised on propaganda feeling pangs of shame, sadness, or despair after learning of the atrocities committed by his government.
 Do these so-called negative emotions not serve a purpose?
-These unpleasant emotions are important messengers pointing him to truth.
-Allowing them to express freely will lead him to clarity.
+These unpleasant emotions may be important messengers pointing him to insight.
+Allowing so-called negative feelings like disgust, confusion, sadness, or anger to express freely would lead him to clarity.
+He would then need to decide how to respond- which could be threatening.
+The tendency might be to suppress these emotions or try to sedate, censor, drug, or numb them away.
 Would it be madness if he remained indifferent or unaffected by the suffering of others?
 Would not happiness be misplaced?
+If the Nazi Party offered wellness courses to help members de-stress or feel better, would this be a perversity of the contemplative traditions?

 With a mindful approach, we attend to our honored guests.
 We attend to the unpleasant sensations we are experiencing as anger, despair, fear.
 We go directly into the center of the emotion without judgment, without fear, without defending, rationalizing, spiritualizing, or denying- just being there, sitting with our honored guests.
 In this way, we integrate all parts of ourselves: the hurt parts, the scared parts, the anxious parts, the courageous parts, the judgmental parts, the loving parts, the angry parts, etc.